lnxjedi/gopherbot/resources/docker/README.md

 $ cat deploy_key | tr ' \n' '_:'
 ```

-Put this environment file, along with the `Makefile` from this repository, in to a directory with the same name as your robot; then you can start your robot using the `make` targets.
+Put the `environment` file, along with the `Makefile` from this repository, in a directory with the same name as your robot; then you can start your robot using the `make` targets.